 Criteria Description Maximum Marks

 Internal Assessment Internal Examination 10

 (Summative) Assignment 2.5

 Attendance 2.5

 End Term Exam End Term Examination 35

 (Summative)

 Total 50

 Attendance A minimum of 75% Attendance is require ed to be maintained by a student to

-(Formative) be qualified for taking up the End Semes
+(Formative) be qualified for taking up the End Semes ter examination.
+The allowance of

 25% includes all types of leaves including g medical leaves.